henrycobbold/henrycobbold.github.io/_posts/2018-01-28-perceptron.md

 To quickly and efficiently gather both qualitative and quantitative data Brooke's *"quick and dirty"* 'System Usability Scale' [186] was used alongside the universally popular Krug [187],[191] framework - devised and refined by Steve Krug.

-Below shows the format of the Krug script, a popular and highly adaptable framework for user-based testing of which a considerable number of professionals have adopted and manipulated over time.
+Below shows the extracts of the Krug script, a popular and highly adaptable framework for user-based testing that has adopted and manipulated over time by many professionals.

 <img src="{{ site.url }}{{ site.baseurl }}/images/krug_intro.png" alt="linearly separable data">